 If you put yourself down as a chess expert – remember they might be too.
 Don’t try and add interests that you really have no interest in.

 Consider any personal interests that show transferrable skills and qualities that are important for the job.
 If the job asks for a team player, do you have a personal interest that shows you are a part of a team?
 Taking part in competitions in your personal time shows determination and competitiveness – these are great qualities to portray for a sales role.
 If they are looking for a leader, do you lead a team in a sport or in a local group?

 Sell NOT tell – make it an interesting read that sells you, your strengths and your potential.
-A hiring manager could have 50 other CVs to read (sometimes more) keep their interest, make them remember you.
+A hiring manager could have 50 other CVs to read (sometimes more) to keep their interest and make them remember you.